Small Classroom Changes With Big DEI Impact

 Supporting Students & Creating Safe Spaces

-Writing a comprehensive syllabus that promotes DEI is just one step towards providing the support and creating the safe space students need.
+Writing a comprehensive syllabus that promotes DEI is just one step toward providing the support and creating the safe space students need.
 Educators can also work to increase visibility of the diversity that exists in their field, as .
 Scheduling guest lectures, class discussions or lunch-and-learn sessions covering appealing topics can help introduce students to a multitude of professionals with diverse backgrounds.
 Expanding discussion topics beyond the scope of the course to include how the course topic might be applied or used outside of research settings will also help expose students to professionals who hold positions outside of academia.
 For instance, a biosafety professional could speak to microbiology students about requirements to obtain a biosafety position, what a typical day looks like or the occupational outlook for biosafety professionals.

 Another change that can be implemented at the course level is providing accessible materials as often as possible.
 Students at one institution requested audio recordings of lectures that were compatible with a cell phone.
 It turns out, some of these students commute upwards of 30-45 minutes to and from work and use that time to listen to and review lectures.
 A simple solution is to provide pre-recorded or recorded live lectures uploaded to YouTube. , which can be time consuming to edit, but results in greater accessibility for students.
 One common request from the Americans with Disabilities Act (ADA) Office or Disability Services Office is to grant extended time for exams, which is a relatively easy adjustment to make, especially with the multitude of test taking software options available today.
 These types of changes can benefit students by providing materials in multiple formats and accommodating their needs, which ensures equity.